kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 - [x] Fix item card effect depth error by making new info card framework with revamped setup
 - [ ] Finish item card revamp
   - [x] Finish Spell Info Cards
   - [x] Plant all item attributes for
     - [x] actors,
     - [x] containers,
     - [x] actor container panels
     - [x] actor facilities
     - [x] actor facility craft items
   - [x] container panel items
     - [x] inventory grid
     - [x] spell grid
     - [x] prepare necessary scaffolding for T Inspect
     - [x] ~~allow hover on card to keep the card shown, as long as there's still a component to view~~ / not worth it.
 Press T to Inspect
   - [x] Plant all activity attributes for actors, containers, items
-  - [ ] Actually implement the activity card content.
-There's nothing there!
 - [x] Fixit: Hide card on drag
 - [x] Fixit: choppy floating card;
   - Idea for fixing it: simply have the card follow the mouse while on the sheet ✅
     - This can simply be an effect on the component, related to the floating setting.
+- [x] T Inspect!
+  - [x] Implement Detached Card component
+  - [x] Figure out how to get a title on there for the affected entity; this may just be a requirement when setting up Card State
+  - [x] Header Height should always be card title height (sort of... it should be the height of one line of the header.)
+  - [x] The stock header should be absolutely positioned with transparent background, with close button
+  - [x] Should be able to minimize and see the item card title~~/color~~; getting the color is too damned complicated.
+Forget it.
+  - [x] When opening the card, set its width/height to the prescribed card dimensions, accounting for root font size adjustments from Foundry
+  - [x] The card content should span the entirety of the application surface area
+  - [x] Ensure the show/hide/transition/transform styles do not apply to the popped out / inspected card; they should only apply to the attached card; ==attached== should perhaps be a class on the attached card
+  - [x] Should "inspected" instead be "detached"?
+Yes.
 - [ ] Item Card Refinement: Shift from mouseover to mouseleave with hiding cards.
 This is going to be tricky.
 Make sure it works in a variety of scenarios.
 One idea: when showing the card for an event target, then wire the mouseleave on that target to ensure show turns off when that target is left.
-- [ ] T Inspect!
-  - [ ] Implement Inspected Card component
-  - [ ] Figure out how to get a title on there for the affected entity; this may just be a requirement when setting up Card State
-  - [ ] Header Height should always be card height
-  - [ ] The stock header should be absolutely positioned with transparent background, with close button
-  - [ ] Should be able to minimize and see the item card title/color
+- [ ] Actually implement the activity card content.
+There's nothing there!
-  - [ ] When opening the card, set its width/height to the prescribed card dimensions, accounting for root font size adjustments from Foundry
-  - [ ] The card content should span the entirety of the application surface area
-  - [ ] Ensure the show/hide/transition/transform styles do not apply to the popped out / inspected card; they should only apply to the attached card; ==attached== should perhaps be a class on the attached card
-  - [ ] Should "inspected" instead be "detached"?
 - [ ] Fixit: Accordion Item error
 - [ ] Replace stores with runes
 - [ ] Ensure context API where reactivity is expected is using runes
 - [ ] Resolve `kgar-migration-task` content
 - [ ] Fix inventory grid styles
 - [ ] Fix?
 Activities Tab context menu not showing anything
+- [ ] Fix: Spell Pip animations are buck wild, now.
+Either get them back to normal, or eliminate.

 ## Testing To Dos